 No part of this web site may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior permission of the copyright owner.

 The gold bearing deposits were found in what is called vertical folds of mesothermal quartz-carbonate veins that run like a fault line running approximately due North South along the spine or mountain range of the Peninsula centred on Raub, see map this page.
-There was always the question that remained, and long after William’s time, as to whether there was a deep lode running north
+There was always the question that remained, which prevailed long after William’s time, as to whether there was a deep lode running north

 This type of deposit is the same as found in the goldfields in Victoria, Australia and, of course, the Australians and William in particular knew very well how to work it efficiently.
-William prospected along this line and separate mines were opened along it away from the “Hole” just North of Raub and at; Bukit Koman, Bukit Jellis and Bukit Malacca.
+William prospected along this line and separate mines were opened along it away from the “Hole” just North of Raub called; Bukit Koman, Bukit Jellis and Bukit Malacca.

 Many articles were written in the local press and in Australia, for example every shareholders meeting was reported in full and appeared in many newspapers across Australia and the Malay Peninsula.
 William gained much notoriety from the effect of his statements and activities on share prices, even to his state of health on the price, leading to some calling him “The charmer”.
-This period of development brought the first a railway to Pahang and culminated in the introduction of electrical power to the mine, and Raub town; this was before Kuala Lumpur and Singapore were electrified.
-There was also with the general prosperity a continuing battle with the Brisbane for further capital investment by making a call for funds from the shareholders.
+This period of development brought the first railway to Pahang and culminated in the introduction of electrical power to the mine, and soon after Raub town; this was before Kuala Lumpur and Singapore were electrified.
+There was also with the general prosperity, a continuing battle with the Brisbane for further capital investment by making a call for funds from the shareholders.

 From J.R.
 Scrivenor Geology & Mining Industries ULU PAHANG 1911

 |A Gold Field|

 |Return to Raub|